TheBoctor/qmmp-plugin-sid/README.md

 # qmmp-plugin-sid
 A slight modificiation for the SID Plugin: A user can now provide their own C64 ROMs for better sound emulation.

+This is essential on distros like Debian, where the Commodore 64 ROMs are not compiled into libsidplayfp.
+However, distros like Arch include nonfree components as they deem necessary, and this patch is useless for those distros.

 I do not desire any kind of credit for these slight changes, the original SID plugin is the work of Ilya Kotov.
 I am completely unaffiliated with qmmp and its authors.
 This is for Qt5 qmmp (1.3.0+) only, however, the changes are easy to backport and anyone is free to do so.
 Prior to this release, I did use these changes on an older version without issue.